UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-azb/README.md

 ```
 discussion_data = pd.read_pickle(corp_path + '/discussion_data.pkl')
 ```
+- The baseline model can be found in the `baseline_bert` folder in the notebook `Baseline BERT.ipynb`.
+This folder also includes the pickle files containing the train, test and validation datasets.

 ## Running slurm job
 - Use `test_run.sh` as a template for any scripts